koratkar/notebook/readme.md

 # Ishaan's Notebook
 ## email me at ishaan [at] koratkar [dot] com.
 Don't be afraid to reach out!

-2023-03-10: nihilism short response
+2023-03-10: nihilism short essay

-Not a short story.
-Rather, an essay:

-**Positive responses to nihilism **
+**Positive responses to nihilism**

 In this short essay, I refer to many facets of nihilism.
 Nihilism does not necessarily mean an absence of caring – it can also mean an absence of long-term narrative about the self.
 It is colloquially seen as a terrible, terrible thing - a damaged neural circuit drawing is towards hedonism, a depressive fog in cognition, a system of thought antithetical to rationality.
 I believe nihilism (in the sense of denying the universe follows a narrative causal logic) is a rational response to the quandary of being alive.